orion-project/rezonator2/calc/GaussCalculator.md

 # Gauss calculator tool formulas

-*Gauss calculator tool* computes some free parameters of Gaussian beam, when changing one of its parameter and fixing some others.
+*Gauss Calculator Tool* computes some free parameters of Gaussian beam, when changing one of its parameter and fixing some others.
 As it is not possible to make all the parameters to be free, we introduce two fixing mode called *Lock waist* and *Lock front*.

-- Lock waist - find such values of free parameters at which the beam waist stays constant when one of parameters changes.
+- Lock waist - find such values of free parameters at which the beam waist $w_0$ stays constant when one of parameters changes.
-- Lock front - find such values of free parameters at which the wavefront ROC stays constant when one of parameters changes.
+- Lock front - find such values of free parameters at which the wavefront ROC $R$ and the beam radius $w$ at some axial distance $z$ stay constant when one of parameters changes.

 Quadratic equations have two solutions and we have to define a way to point out which solution to take.
 So the tool has an additional parameter - zone - which can be *Near zone* or *Far zone*.

-Test values for the tool is calculated via script `BeamCalculator.py`.
+Test values for the tool is calculated via script `GaussCalculator.py`.

-## Change waist
+## Change waist $w_0$

 ### Lock waist